cmorregof/cmorregof/README.md

 This project studies whether AntigenLM latent spaces preserve biologically meaningful structure across molecular similarity, temporal organization, subtype behavior, intrinsic dimension, and evolutionary-taxonomic neighborhoods.

-It treats the embedding space as an object of scientific inspection.
+It treats the embedding space as an object of scientific inspection: not a visualization endpoint, but a biological hypothesis surface.

 <p>
   <a href="https://github.com/cmorregof/latent_geometry"><strong>Repository</strong></a>